-Research competency requirement
+Research competency

-To graduate, you are required to demonstrate that you have developed various research skills.
+To graduate, you are expected to demonstrate that you have developed various research skills.
 You may develop these skills through your work as a graduate student researcher (GSR), through other research under the supervision of a faculty member, or through prior experience.
-The research competencies include participating in research design, project management, data collection, data management, data analysis, and writing for publication.
-This requirement carries 0 credits.
-The form you need to complete and have your advisor sign is online.
+The research competencies include participating in research design, IRB submission, project management, data collection, data management, data analysis, writing for reporting or publication, presenting research results, and review of grants and/or manuscripts.
+This requirement carries no credits.